duxuhao/Xuhao-Du-CV/cv.md

 ---------

 2015-2019 (expected)

 :   **PhD, Mechanical Engineering**; The University of Western Australia, Australia

-    *Thesis title: The mechanical and electromagnetic properties of power transformer core - approach from Artificial Intelligent*
+    *The mechanical and electromagnetic properties of power transformer core - approach from Artificial Intelligent*

 2010-2014

 :   **BSc, Physics**; Nanjing University, China

     *Physics and Acoustics*